ziqihuangg/Collaborative-Diffusion/README.md

     --mask_path test_data/512_masks/29980.png \
     --input_text "This woman is in her forties."
     ```

 2. You can view different types of intermediate outputs by setting the flags as `1`.
-For example,  to view the influence functions, you can set `return_influence_function` to `1`.
+For example,  to view the *influence functions*, you can set `return_influence_function` to `1`.

     ```bash
     python generate_512.py \
     --mask_path test_data/512_masks/27007.png \